T.H.U.N.D.E.R. Agents: Solson Publications

-In 1987, Solson Publications produced one issue of T.H.U.N.D.E.R., a planned four-issue limited series which was never completed.
-A second issue was almost done.
-This series was not quite set in the same universe as the original series and took the characters in a different direction.
+In 1987, Solson Publications produced one issue of T.H.U.N.D.E.R., a planned four-issue miniseries which was never completed.
+A second issue was almost finished.
+This series was not set in the same universe as the original series and took the characters in a different direction.

 1990s

 In the early 1990s, Rob Liefeld stated that he had the rights to publish T.H.U.N.D.E.R.
 Agents, and advanced Dave Cockrum money to illustrate the series through Liefeld's Extreme Studios.
 Ads for a T.H.U.N.D.E.R.
-Agents series appeared in Extreme Studios and Maximum Press books cover-dated February 1996 indicating that the series would feature "stories by Rob Liefeld, Jim Valentino, Stephen Platt, Chap Yaep and Dan Fraga".
+Agents series appeared in Extreme Studios and Maximum Press books cover-dated February 1996, indicating that the series would feature "stories by Rob Liefeld, Jim Valentino, Stephen Platt, Chap Yaep and Dan Fraga".

 Another revival was attempted by John Carbonaro in Penthouse Comix's Omni Comix #3 (1995).

 21st century

 In the early 2000s, DC Comics planned to release a new T.H.U.N.D.E.R.
 Agents series under license from Carbonaro.
 Work for about two issues of a new series was completed, but Carbonaro put a stop to it as it made radical alterations to the characters.
 DC failed to create a series in line with the original series and tone, but began publishing reprints of the original Tower series in their hardcover DC Archive Editions format in a total of six volumes.
 After Carbonaro died in early 2009, DC acquired the rights from his estate the same year.
 At that point, T.H.U.N.D.E.R.
 Agents was planned to be brought into the DC Universe, as DC had recently done with the Milestone Media and MLJ Comics heroes.

 A new series began publishing in November 2010 with a creative team of writer Nick Spencer and artist CAFU.
 The team consists of the original NoMan and a team of new heroes wearing the classic T.H.U.N.D.E.R.
 Agents costumes.
 In a departure from the classic series, the new Lightning is African.
 The series lasted 10 issues.
 In late 2011, DC published a six-issue miniseries.

-In 2012, the rights to T.H.U.N.D.E.R.
-Agents were transferred to IDW Publishing.
-This publication lasted eight issues.
+In 2012, the rights to produce a T.H.U.N.D.E.R.
+Agents comic book series were granted to IDW Publishing.
+This publication lasted eight issues, after which rights were reverted in 2017.